jobcabanto/Spotify-Recommendation-Bot/README.md

-# Spotify Playlist Recommendation Bot
+# Spotify Song Recommendation Bot

 The goal of the project was to quantify my musical taste and understand my listening patterns from a numerical point of view.
 The recommendation model analyzes songs based on Spotify's "Danceability", "Energy", and "Acousticness" features.